-There were 18 current and former NHL players born on this date, as well as one former owner.
+There were 18 current and former NHL players born on this date and one former owner.

 In 1961, he was part of a consortium that bought most of Smythe’s shares in Maple Leafs Gardens Ltd., making him part-owner of the team and their arena.
-After a legal battle, he became the majority owner in February of 1972 and remained in that role until his death in 1990.
+After a legal battle, he became the majority owner in February of 1972 and remained in that role until he died in 1990.

 Markus Naslund had, by far, the best career of this group.
 Born in Ornskoldsvik, Sweden, on July 30, 1973, he was drafted by the Penguins in the first round of the 1991 NHL Entry Draft.
 He spent the majority of his career with the Vancouver Canucks before one final season with the Rangers in 2008-09.